Spyway: Dinosaur footprints

 The footprints were made by sauropods 140 million years ago.
+The fossils were found in the Purbeck Limestone Group, dated to the earliest Cretaceous period.
+At that time, the site was a beach along a coastal lagoon.

-They were discovered by quarrymen Kevin Keates and Trev Haysom in 1997.
-There are over 100 prints, which suggests that it was the location of a watering hole.
+The footprints were discovered by quarrymen Kevin Keates and Trev Haysom in 1997.
+The over-100 prints were investigated by paleontologist Joanna Wright.
 The National Trust opened Spyway to the public in 2016.